moby/moby/docs/reference/commandline/daemon.md

 ## Nodes discovery

-`--cluster-advertise` specifies the 'host:port' combination that this particular daemon instance should use when advertising itself to the cluster.
-The daemon is reached by remote hosts on this 'host:port' combination.
+The `--cluster-advertise` option specifies the 'host:port' or `interface:port` combination that this particular daemon instance should use when advertising itself to the cluster.
+The daemon is reached by remote hosts through this value.
+If you  specify an interface, make sure it includes the IP address of the actual Docker host.
+For Engine installation created through `docker-machine`, the interface is typically `eth1`.

 The daemon uses [libkv](https://github.com/docker/libkv/) to advertise the node within the cluster.
-Some Key/Value backends support mutual TLS, and the client TLS settings used by the daemon can be configured using the `--cluster-store-opt` flag, specifying the paths to PEM encoded files.
+Some key-value backends support mutual TLS.
+To configure the client TLS settings used by the daemon can be configured using the `--cluster-store-opt` flag, specifying the paths to PEM encoded files.
 For example: